 Serum Protein Electrophoresis

-By Tammy Hunter, DVM; Kristiina Ruotsalo, DVM, DVSc, ACVP & Margo S. Tant, BSc, DVM, DVSc
+By Courtney Barnes, BSc, DVM; Kristiina Ruotsalo, DVM, DVSc, ACVP & Margo S. Tant, BSc, DVM, DVSc

 What are serum proteins?

-Serum is the liquid portion of blood from which the red blood cells, white blood cells, and factors involved in blood clotting have been removed.
+Serum is the remaining liquid portion of blood when the red blood cells, white blood cells, and factors involved in blood clotting have been removed.

-Serum contains a large number of proteins that perform diverse functions.
+Serum contains many proteins that perform diverse functions.
 These functions include providing cellular nutrition, defending against infections, playing a role in inflammation, and acting as hormones or enzymes.

 What is protein electrophoresis?